alexkmbk/1CI/README.md

 Mode: Asynchronous.

-The main functionality of the configuration is based on “Repositories catalog”.
+The main functionality of the configuration is based on "Repositories" catalog.
 Each element of the catalog corresponds to a particular developing repository.
 For each element of the catalog defined list of users that have a permission of working with the repository.